PratikBidve/Nest-assignment/README.md

 # NestJS Authentication, CRUD API, and Workflow Engine

-This project is a comprehensive backend RESTful API built with **NestJS**, **TypeORM**, and **PostgreSQL**.
+This project is a comprehensive backend RESTful API built with NestJS, TypeORM, and PostgreSQL.
 It provides authentication, user management, and a robust workflow engine to support complex, custom workflows.

 ---